We’ve reached the midpoint of the year. Are you halfway through your financial New Year’s resolutions?

 Pull recent statements and check your investments.
 Do you have a good mix of stocks, bonds and cash savings?
 What’s up — or down?

-And don’t forget to check your savings account.
-Are you getting the best rates available from your bank?
-You can compare rates in the savings section of our Solutions Center.
-Also, consider whether a credit union might be right for you.
+Speaking of your cash savings, remember to check on your savings account, too.
+Are you getting the best interest rate?
+You can compare rates in the savings section of Money Talks News’ Solutions Center.

 3. Check on your retirement plan

-If you have a company-sponsored 401(k) plan, make sure you’re enrolled and contributing enough to get the full company match.
+If an employer-sponsored 401(k) plan is available to you, make sure you’re enrolled and contributing enough to get the full match.
 If you’re not, ask the human resources department how to bump up your investment.

-If you don’t have a company 401(k) plan, or simply want to save more for retirement, consider an individual retirement account.
-If you’re younger than 70, you can contribute to a traditional IRA.
+If you don’t have a 401(k) plan, or simply want to save more for retirement, consider an individual retirement account (IRA).
+We break them down in “Confused by Retirement Accounts?
+Roth, Regular IRAs and 401(k)s Made Simple.”

-If an adjustment appears to be in order, ask your employer for a new W-4 form and fill it out to change the withdrawal amount.
+If an adjustment appears to be in order, ask your employer for a new W-4 form and fill it out to change your withholding.

 5. Pull your credit history

-Visit AnnualCreditReport.com, get a free copy of your credit report and do a mid-year checkup on your credit history.
+Visit AnnualCreditReport.com, get a free copy of your credit reports and do a midyear checkup on your credit history.
 There are a lot of ways to improve your credit score, but it all starts with getting a free credit report and looking it over.

 6. Check on your FSA

-Do a quick review of your flexible spending account.
-Find out how much you’ve contributed this year and tally up how much you’ve spent so far.
+Do a quick review of your flexible spending account (FSA), if you have one.
+Find out how much you’ve contributed this year, and tally up how much you’ve spent so far.

 Since we’re six months into the year, you should be halfway through your FSA account balance by now.
-If you’re not, make a plan to get through that money by Dec.
-31. Your grace period or carry-over options are limited.
-Here are a few things that can help you spend down your FSA balance:
+If you’re not, make a plan to get through that money by the end of your health insurance plan year.
+Your grace period or carry-over options are limited.

 7. Track your recent spending